ssvassiliev/Summer_School_General/_episodes/07-input_output.md

 teaching: 10
 exercises: 5
 questions:
+- How is input/output in HPC clusters organized?
+- How do I optimize input/output in HPC environment?
 objectives:
 - Sketch the storage structure of a generic, typical cluster
 - Understand the terms “local disk”, “IOPS”, “SAN”, “metadata”, “parallel I/O”